7:00AM to 5:00PM

 Finally, the water will not fill the tank if the trip assembly is bent or broken.
 The trip assembly is the part of the flush handle attached to the tank.
 Just open the lid to check if it’s broken.

 Once you find infrequent water filling tendencies, it won’t help to wait it out.
-There is a chance you can’t resolve your toilet tank issues, or this will be a recurring problem unless you take action.
 Don’t worry; with the help of the tips we’ve provided, you should be able to fix any issue preventing the tank or toilet cisterns from filling correctly.
+But there is a chance you can’t resolve your toilet tank issues in an easy way and it won’t be just grabbing your long arm brushes and cleaning away buildups, mineral deposits, and rusting with a running water.
+Or your toilet bowl will have the recurring problem unless you take action.

-But if you need the expertise of your trusted Gold Coast plumbers, don’t hesitate to contact us.
+But if you have concealed cisterns or you need the expertise of your trusted Gold Coast plumbers, don’t hesitate to contact us.
 We’re just a phone call away to cater to your plumbing needs or home improvement projects.

 See you next time, cheers!